yavorgeorgiev2004/autobiography/README.md

 ---

 ## Testing
 I will text the functionality by pressing all the navigation buttons on all pages for the mobile and desktop verision of the site navigation to verify that the links work adequately as well as test the footer link to github which opens in a new window by pressing the icon, i will also test all the 'visit Bristol' and 'visit Varna' buttons and the 'Go to skateboarding' and 'go to Swimming' buttons.
 Additionaly i will test the dropdown in the hero section of the home page where it says 'Click to read more about this website.' to ensure the summary text is presentet when the section is clicked and it stays there until the user decides to close it.
 I will also test the dropdown in the skateboarding page which hold a video carosel and has a hover effects, i will ensure the functionality of the hover effects and the video carosel by testing if it responds to being open, if the videos fit well on different screen sizes and are responsive, if the videos change when the arrows are clicked and if the rest of the  conrols work.
 I will also test if the navigation shows which page it is on by highlighting the link in the navigation which corresponds to it.
 I will test the hover dropdown on the Hobbies section of the navigation works on all pages .
 I will ensure each page passes through the W3C validator and the CSS of the website passes through the Jigsaw validator without any errors.
 I will make sure the website is usable and accesible to peaople who might have vision imparement or other special needs.
-I will ensure there are no seisure conserns and all pop ups are not aggresive as well as no sound is played without it being the users choise.I will test the usability by testing major browser platforms such as Chrome and Safari  and if they support the website design and functionality and its responsivnes by consucting all of these tests described above on each platform .
+I will ensure there are no seisure conserns and all pop ups are not aggresive as well as no sound is played without it being the users choise.I will test the usability by testing major browser platforms such as Chrome and Safari  and if they support the website design and functionality and its responsivnes by consucting all of these tests described above on each platform i will also test on different device dimentions.

 #### Manual Testing